g0tmk/dotfiles-linux/README.md

 - eventually add gtk theme
   - [Fantome](https://github.com/addy-dclxvi/gtk-theme-collections)
 - maybe make a new games.md for the install instructions for games
-- add `qrcode` binary that can accept from stdin (or filename arg maybe) and display qr in terminal
-  - bonus: use unicode to increase pixel resolution OR generate an image the terminal can understand (like ranger)
 - setup auto install for redshift; two manual steps needed after installing via apt:
   - add `Environment=DISPLAY=:0` to `/usr/lib/systemd/user/redshift.service` under
     the [Service] header